VidYen/vidhash/vidyen-twitch-monero-miner/README.md

 - The long code after wallet is your XMR address you want to payout to.
 - The URL is the url that you copy from the share format.
 It must either be the youtu.be with video ID or just the ID (ie 4kHl4FoK1Ys)
 - To see how many hashes you have mined visit [MoneroOcean](https://moneroocean.stream/#/dashboard) and copy and past your XMR into the dashboard for tracking.
-- You can also set up MoneroOcean Specific options like hash rate notifications or payout thresholds but that is handled through MonerOcean and with the VidHash plugin or VidYen
+- You can also set up MoneroOcean Specific options like hash rate notifications or payout thresholds but that is handled through MonerOcean and with the VidHash plugins or VidYen

 == Features ==

 - Is not blocked by Adblockers or other AV software
 - Mining only happens while video is playing
-- Uses the existing YouTube interface while embedded on your WordPress page
+- Uses the existing Twitch interface while embedded on your WordPress page
 - Brave Browser Friendly
 - Uses the MoneroOcean pool which allows a combination of GPU and browser mining to same wallet (a feature not supported by Coinhive)
-- Uses only uses a default of 1 CPU thread to prevent performance issues while watching YouTube videos
+- Uses only uses a default of 1 CPU thread to prevent performance issues while watching Twitch streams
 - Does not require user to login, but only accept your disclaimer which adds a cookie that agreed to your resource use
 - Disclaimer can be localized for languages other than English.